 As the data analysis and visualization with tableau become more complex we need data that are not present in our originals data sources.
-Sometimes we need to visualize a data from existing data sources and we need to create that field.
-One of the most important feature of tableau is to give users the power to create additional fields from existing dimensions and measures.
+Sometimes we need to visualize data from existing data sources and we need to create that field.
+One of the most important features of tableau is to give users the power to create additional fields from existing dimensions and measures.

 Calculated fields play an important role in data visualization in tableau.
 These are fields that we create that don’t already exist in your data source.
 These calculated fields are created using formulas that are often based on other fields.
-Within calculated fields we can define hard coded constants, can do simple mathematical operations, use more complex mathematical formulas, create new conditional categories and do type conversions and much more.
+Within calculated fields we can define hard coded constants, can do simple mathematical operations, use more complex mathematical formulas, create new conditional categories and do type conversions, and much more.
 Calculated fields are very similar to excel formulae.

 Once defined, Calculated Fields are available across the entire workbook as long as the worksheets are using the same data source.
 You can use Calculated Fields in the same way you are using the dimensions and measures from your source data.

-Calculated fields have following elements.
+Calculated fields have the following elements.

 Functions: These are built-in operations that can be performed on data, such as COUNT, DATETIME, SUM, FIND, and DAY.
 Functions appear as light blue text in formulas.